markstringer-dti/markstringer-dti.github.io/dti.md

 Why?
 Because problems are scary.
 Problems are humbling.
 Problems cause conflict.
 Professional people who are hired to do a job are supposed to be able to do it aren't they?
 What does it mean if they openly admit that there are parts of the job that they can't do?
 Maybe it means that someone hired the wrong people.

 Highlighting the problems that a project unearths can be threatening to the sponsors of a project.
-What if the problem that you unearth is something that they haven't though of and they don't know how to fix?
+What if the problem that you unearth is something that they haven't thought of and they don't know how to fix?
 They will be tempted to avoid addressing it, possibly by attacking or threatening the team for even daring to raise the issue.

 Too, too often, when someone on the stage shouts "Look a pirate ship."
 It's the director off stage that shouts something like "You're wrong, it's not there," or "I'm tired of this negativity" or "Maybe you're not up to the job if you think that's a pirate ship."